mcharouk/aws/DevelopingOnAWS/Synopsis.md

 * AWS API with Postman
 * CodeWhisperer
-* Deploy a Lambda with VSCode Toolkit
+* Deploy a stack and check it with VSCode Toolkit (AWS explorer)

 ## AWS Signature